Custom audio device

 private var timer: Timer? = null

-private var isPlaying = false
+private var audioTrack: AudioTrack? = null

 val bufferSize = AudioTrack.getMinBufferSize(